polius/meteornext-docs/docs/guides/deployments.md

 ### Using Cross Region

-We should start using Cross Region when we have several servers in different geographical regions (eg: Europe, North America, Asia).
+We should start using Cross Region when we have several servers in different geographical regions (e.g., Europe, North America, Asia).

 Imagine that we have Meteor Next installed in a machine located in Europe.
 What would happen if we would like to execute SQL queries to a server located in another region?
-Well, we will have to face a lot of delay, since we would have to execute queries from a long distance (eg: Europe <--> Asia).
+Well, we will have to face a lot of delay, since we would have to execute queries from a long distance (e.g., Europe, Asia).

 By using Cross Region, all the executions are done in each region.
 In this way the latency is reduced drastically and furthermore all the computing workload is balanced in different machines.